-There is a crisis in education in Nigeria.
-There are over 44 million children in Nigeria and it is estimated that over 20 million of these will never go to or finish primary school.
+There are over 44 million children in Nigeria.
+Yet it is estimated that over 20 million of these will never go to, or finish primary school.

 It costs just £10 a month to send a child, just like Promise, to school for a whole year